Migelo/pygad/README.md

 plt.draw()
 ```

-There is a iPython Notebook called `QuickStart.ipnb` in the [bitbucket downloads][Downloads] that shows some more of the features.
+There is a iPython Notebook called `QuickStart.ipynb` in the [bitbucket downloads][Downloads] that shows some more of the features.
 Please, also read the [wiki][WikiHome].

 ---